ckoons/till/docs/train/README.md

 3. Set up host management with `till host init`
 4. Add remote hosts for distributed development
 5. Configure automatic daily sync
-6. Explore federation by joining as an observer
+6. Explore federation by joining as a named participant
 7. Add Coder environments for development
 8. Deploy to production hosts